Federal Criminal Defense Attorney in Phoenix, AZ

 If you’re charged with a federal crime, the federal court process you experience will be significantly different than if you were charged in Arizona.
-You can be arrested before charges are filed, even before a United States attorney presents evidence against you to a grand jury.
-If you are arrested, the prosecutor can wait to go to the grand jury while the investigation is continued, or they can present evidence within a week of your arrest.
+To begin, you can be arrested before charges are even filed or before a United States attorney presents evidence against you to a grand jury.
+If you are arrested, the prosecutor can wait to go to the grand jury while the investigation continues, or they can present evidence within a week of your arrest.

+When you’re charged with a federal crime, however, your case will be prosecuted by an Assistant U.S. Attorney in front of a federal judge, and you will be subject to the punishments mandated by the federal law.
 The federal grand jury will be made up of 16-23 people.
-Prosecutors present evidence and your attorney does not present evidence or question witnesses.
+Prosecutors may present evidence, but your attorney cannot present evidence or question witnesses.
 However, you may be able to testify to the grand jury to tell your side of the story.
-The grand jury will then deliberate on whether there is enough evidence to support that you committed the crime.
-This is not to determine whether or not you are guilty.
+The grand jury will then deliberate on whether there is enough evidence to support that you committed the crime, though this is not to determine whether or not you are guilty.

 Depending on the charges or specifics of the criminal conduct, the level of the federal offense, and your criminal history, you may experience a wide range of consequences including but not limited to:

 - Loss of voting rights